 Now that all of my measurements were correct the biscuits came out heavenly and perfect.
 They spread and rose just the way that Joanna describes in the cookbook.
 The edges touched and they rose in unison.

-They were perfection in my book and the absolute perfect table biscuit for jam or jelly or whatever your favorite topping is…like Nutella, Nutella is perfection in your mouth on these biscuits!
+Jojo's Biscuits are perfection in my book and the absolute perfect table biscuit for jam or jelly or whatever your favorite topping is...like Nutella, Nutella is perfection in your mouth on these biscuits!

 Or Strawberry butter that you brought home with you from Magnolia Table!

 Overall, I loved all three versions and I now know that I can use them in different applications for different dishes.
 And I can't wait to whip up that butter flight ASAP!!

 Until next time, happy cooking!